What is PPC? The All-Encompassing PPC Guide

 3. Display ads

 Think back to the last time you were reading a blog, and a Dunkin’ Donuts display ads appeared in the top of the screen.
-Though you may think you’ve paid no mind to the ad, you probably got Dunkin’ later that week.
+Though you may think you’ve paid no mind to the ad, you may have gotten Dunkin’ later that week.

-Now that you know the answer to the question “what is PPC” and the PPC definition, let’s talk about how to launch a PPC ad so you can enjoy more sales and revenue for your business.
+Now that you know the definition of PPC, let’s talk about how to launch a PPC ad so you can enjoy more sales and revenue for your business.
+You’ll want to take the following steps:

 - Decide on your platforms